isuPatches/android-wisefy/README.md

 implementation("com.isupatches.android:wisefy:5.0.0-RC3")
 ```

+There are also new more modular artifacts published so that individual pieces of Wisefy can be imported:

+For base Wisefy functionality:
+- com.isupatches.android.wisefy:core:<LATEST VERSION>

+For getting and searching for nearby networks:
+- com.isupatches.android.wisefy:accesspoints:<LATEST VERSION>:

+For adding a Wifi network:
+- com.isupatches.android.wisefy:addnetwork:<LATEST VERSION>

+For getting the frequency of a network:
+- com.isupatches.android.wisefy:frequency:<LATEST VERSION>

+For connecting and disconnecting from networks:
+- com.isupatches.android.wisefy:networkconnection:<LATEST VERSION>:

+For current network status (wifi, mobile, connected, etc.):
+- com.isupatches.android.wisefy:networkconnectionstatus:<LATEST VERSION>

+For information about the device's current network:
+- com.isupatches.android.wisefy:networkinfo:<LATEST VERSION>

+For removing a Wifi network:
+- com.isupatches.android.wisefy:removenetwork:<LATEST VERSION>
+-
+For getting and searching for saved networks:
+- com.isupatches.android.wisefy:savednetworks:<LATEST VERSION>

+For determining the security capabilities of a network:
+- com.isupatches.android.wisefy:security:<LATEST VERSION>

+For calculating signal strength bars and comparing signal strength:
+- com.isupatches.android.wisefy:signal:<LATEST VERSION>

+For enabling and disabling Wifi:
+- com.isupatches.android.wisefy:wifi:<LATEST VERSION>

 ## 5.0 Rewrite

 The 5.0 version of WiseFy works to rectify the problems that caused it to be overly challenging as a single developer